-The Discharger owns and operates about 15.6 miles of gravity sanitary sewer mains, 0.36 miles of force mains, and one pump station in the City of Emeryville in Alameda County.
-In addition to serving the City of Emeryville, the Discharger's wastewater collection system carries wastewater flows originating from approximately 11 miles of sewer mains owned and operated by the City of Oakland, which serves approximately 7,000 people.
+The Discharger owns and operates about 933 miles of gravity sanitary sewer mains and ten pump stations in the City of Oakland in Alameda County.
+In addition to serving the City of Oakland, the Discharger's wastewater collection system carries wastewater flows originating from sewer mains owned and operated by the City of Piedmont and the Port of Oakland.
 The wastewater collection system transports wastewater from industrial, commercial, and residential sources to EBMUD's main wastewater treatment plant, where EBMUD treats the wastewater and discharges it to San Francisco Bay.
 During wet weather, because of increased flows caused by excessive inflow and infiltration (I/I) from the Discharger's and others' collection systems tributary to EBMUD facilities, the wastewater also flows to EBMUD's Wet Weather Facilities (WWFs), where EBMUD stores the wastewater or partially treats it prior to discharge to San Francisco Bay in violation of NPDES Permit CA0038440, which prohibits discharges from EBMUD's WWFs.